waggle-sensor/pywaggle/waggle/plugin/README.md

 ### Complete Measurement Reference

 The example above represents the most basic usage of measurements.
+Plugins leverage the waggle protocol for preparing measurements, so more advanced functionality is available.

-For a complete reference to what functionality is supported, please see the [sensorgram section](https://github.com/waggle-sensor/pywaggle/tree/develop/waggle/protocol#sensorgram-operations) of the protocol docs.
+For a complete reference to this, please see the sections on [sensorgrams] (https://github.com/waggle-sensor/pywaggle/tree/develop/waggle/protocol/README.md#sensorgram-operations) in the [protocol docs](https://github.com/waggle-sensor/pywaggle/tree/develop/waggle/protocol/README.md).